Lugeyoalg/training/README.md

 # training
-doenload the files before everything. these file are only designed to exercise and test your capacity. here oultined the tasks to do:
+download the files before everything. these file are only designed to exercise and test your capacity. here oultined the tasks to do: